- Location: Arizona

 - Participating in a drive-by shooting

 When you accrue points, they're put onto your driving record, or motor vehicle record (MVR).
-Convictions stay on your record for five years.

 The process of reinstating your license depends on the severity of your violation.
 If the reason for your suspension was minor and its term has ended, you may be able to complete the reinstatement process online with a credit card.